nlittlepoole/fiddle/README.md

 cp compiled.js ../fiddle.js
 ```
 ^then use the fiddle.js in the above directory in your script
-You can also use the official [releases] version.
+You can also use the official [release] version.
 Note Fiddle is still pre-alpha.

 ### Usage
 ```javascript